Cloud-Ermac/Shoe-Recommendation-System/README.md

 # **Shoe Recommendation System**

-This shoe recommendation  system uses deep learning to recognize  and recommend the type of shoe in an image.
+This shoe recommendation  system uses deep learning to recognize  and recommend the type of shoe in an image using the nearest neighbour algorithm
 The system can recognize various types of shoes and make recommendation based on images uploaded from a file.

 ## **Pre-requisites**